contao/docs/docs/dev/reference/events.md

 {{< version "5.7.1" >}}

-This event is dispatched when the layout of a page with a modern layout is built.
+This event is dispatched when the layout of a page using a modern "Twig layout with slots" is built.
 The event holds a reference to the page, the layout and the template.
 It allows you to add values to the template or do other things before page rendering.